-Today, there are about 14,500 hedge funds in the world, although this number changes constantly as new funds open and existing funds close.
+There were about 17,378 hedge funds in the world in 2020, according to alternatives data provider Preqin, although this number changes constantly as new funds open and existing funds close.

 Hedge fund firms are located throughout the United States, but many are headquartered on the East Coast, especially in New York City.
 There are also opportunities in Europe, Asia, and other regions.
-The average portfolio manager earned total compensation (including bonuses, commissions, and options) of $964,025 in 2017, according to Institutional Investor’s All-American Buy Side Compensation report.
-Research analysts had total average income of $710,810.
+The average portfolio manager earned total compensation (including bonuses, commissions, and options) of $1,422,784 in 2018, according to Institutional Investor’s All-American Buy Side Compensation report, up from $964,025 in 2017.
+Research analysts had total average income of $678,189 in 2018, which decreased from $710,810 in 2017.
 These are lofty salaries, but it’s important to remember that only the most experienced and talented investment professionals make this type of money.

 - Strong employment outlook.
-Job opportunities for financial analysts who work for securities, commodities, and other financial investment and related firms are expected to grow by more than 15 percent from 2016 to 2026, according to the U.S. Department of Labor, or much faster than the average for all careers.
-Employment for analysts who work with other types of investment pools and funding sources will increase by nearly 14 percent during this same time span.
+Job opportunities for financial analysts who work for funds, trusts, and related firms are expected to grow by 6 percent from 2019 to 2029, according to the U.S. Department of Labor, or faster than the average for all careers.

 - You’re rewarded for your abilities.
 Working at a hedge fund is the ultimate meritocracy.
 Perform well and you’ll receive a major bump in salary, bonuses, and the opportunity to advance at the firm.